yasinnaal/Dataset/README.md

 # Datasets

-Sample and dummy Datasets for testing and practicing.
+Sample, dummy data datasets for testing and practicing.

+Thanks